 Register to Vote by Mail or In-Person

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 3 before the 2023 Municipal Primary Election or on or before October 10 before the 2023 Municipal Election.
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 8, 2024 before the 2024 Primary Election, or on or before October 7, 2024 before the 2024 General Election.

 IMPORTANT NOTICE: ONLY the version of the state voter registration form (VRG-7) and the county voter registration form (VRG-11) published on this website (or earlier revisions of these state forms approved since May 2020) will be accepted by county voter registration offices.
 Older versions of the VRG-7 or VRG-11 will NOT be accepted for processing.
 Federal voter registration forms may continue to be used.